JessieLYeung/ChessAI/README.md

 - **AI**: Minimax algorithm with alpha-beta pruning
 - **Assets**: Images and sounds in `assets/` folder

-## Future Plans

-- Web version for online play (HTML/JS)
-- Improved AI with deeper search
-- More themes and customization

 ## Contributing

 Feel free to open issues or PRs on GitHub!